brunobelluomini/flappy_bird_with_TD_learning/report.md

 The idea is to heavily penalize the agent when it colides with either the floor or a pipe but it also is greatly rewarded when it scores a game point.
 The agent is also lightly penalized if the difference between the bird and the MidGap is equal or greater than 2 tiles, else it lightly receives a reward.

+That was one of the most complicated parts and required a lot of refinement after examinating how each agent was playing after their training.

 The reward function is implemented as follows:

 ```Python